codegoalie/blog/content/post/2014-06-25-delete-multiple-branches-with-git.markdown

 ---
-layout: post
-title: "Delete multiple branches with git"
-date: 2014-06-25
-comments: true
 categories:
 - git
 - Self-Reference
+comments: true
+date: 2014-06-25
+layout: post
+title: Delete multiple branches with git
 ---

 When working on projects with multiple developers following a feature branching